telerik/xaml-docs/controls/radtaskboard/populating-with-data/data-binding-to-taskboardcardmodel.md

 # Binding to TaskBoardCardModel

-The RadTaskBoardControl provides __TaskBoardCardModel__ ViewModel class designed to serves as a base ViewModel for __RadTaskBoardCard__ element.
-The class is defined to expose most required properties that allow you to track your task life cycle.
+The RadTaskBoardControl provides a __TaskBoardCardModel__ ViewModel class designed to serve as a base ViewModel for a __RadTaskBoardCard__ element.
+The class is defined to expose the most required properties that allow you to track your task life cycle.
 More information about this class can be found in the [TaskBoardCardModel]({%slug radtaskboard-getting-started%}) help article.

 ## Key Properties

 * __Title__: A property of type __string__ that gets or sets the title of the task.
-* __Assignee__: A property of type __object__ that gets or sets to whom this task is assignee.
+* __Assignee__: A property of type __object__ that gets or sets to whom this task is assigned.
 * __Id__: A property of type __string__ that gets or sets the id of the task.
 * __Description__: A property of type __string__ that gets or sets the description of the task.
 * __State__: A property of type __string__ that gets or sets the current state of the task.
 The purpose of this property is to be set to the __GroupMemberPath__ of the RadTaskBoard.